 For destination weddings, it's customary for guests to cover their own lodging and transportation.
 Even though communicating this expectation may feel awkward, there are lots of ways to tactfully start the conversation.
 "One subtle way is to make recommendations for how guests can get the best rates on the accommodations that they're expected to provide," says White.
 "In your save-the-date, recommend a few websites to purchase airfare and lodging.
 It'll be pretty clear that guests are expected to cover these expenses."

 "Work with your invitation designer to include wording that clearly and gracefully communicates the extent of the invite," says Brown.
-"For example: This invitation includes transfers between airport and hotel, preferred rate at XYZ hotel, and so forth.
+"For example, this invitation includes transfers between airport and hotel, the preferred rate at XYZ hotel, and so forth.
 Communication is key."

 That being said, not everyone can afford a five-star luxury resort.
 Your best bet?
 Offer guests a range of accommodation options that suit varying budgets.
 "Traveling can be expensive and budget-friendly accommodations might be the only realistic choice for some guests," says White.
 "Giving them a number of options will allow them to find one they're comfortable with and enjoy your big day without breaking the bank."